The least expensive universities in Korea are listed below.

 7 Seoul National University

-This cheap university offers courses at the bachelor’s, master’s, and doctoral degree levels.
+Courses are available at the bachelor’s, master’s, and doctoral degree levels at this low-cost university.

 9 Yonsei University